CTU-Bern/presize/paper/paper.md

 sample size calculation.
 As far as we know, presize is the first package that comprises the most common summary measures used in estimation-based clinical research.
-A limitation of the package is that it does not allow calculating the probability of a confidence interval, i.e. the probability that a future confidence interval will have at least the desired precision.
-The functions currently return the average confidence interval width.
+A limitation of the package is that it does not allow calculating the probability of a CI, i.e. the probability that a future confidence interval will have at least the desired precision.
+The functions currently return the average CI width.
 In practice, 50% of trials will yield narrower CIs and 50% will yield wider CIs due to sampling variation.
 Providing a method to specify the coverage probability is one possible avenue for further development